 My dear Democrats, we do not have the luxury of trying to win pretty in 2020.
-This is the high school rivalry basketball game where you just take the win anyway you can get and then get the hell out of the gym before the losing team’s fans start to riot.
+This is the high school rivalry basketball game where you just take the win anyway you can get it and then get the hell out of the gym before the losing team’s fans start to riot.
 For almost two years I have been vocal about my undying affection and respect for Senator Elizabeth Warren.
 I have maxed out my contribution to her campaign and I am generally not a “max-out” kind of a guy.
-Three grown kids, a wife I adore and stubbornly high student loan payments tend to encourage my frugality.
+A flat earnings curve, two grown kids back at home and stubbornly high student loan payments tend to encourage my frugality.
 But after listening to her at Hillary’s 2016 campaign rallies I fell hard for Senator Warren.
 She appealed to the insightful and deliberative voter in me, capturing both my head AND my heart.
 If the average American voter were equally insightful and deliberative, Senator Warren would emerge from a clean but hard-fought Democratic nominating season and then rout Donald Trump in the general election based purely on her merit.
 But the American electorate is neither insightful nor deliberative.
 Even when we do the right thing like electing Barack Obama, a review of the record reveals that we usually back into it- almost always driven by powerful emotions.

 As much as white women have been taken to task over Trump’s 2016 victory (and they should be); and as much as black men have been taken to task over Trump’s 2016 victory (and we should be); and as much as Russian spooks and Facebook executives have been found guilty in the court of public opinion (and they should be); no group is more responsible for Trump’s election than white men are.
 He represents their failure of citizenship because he has been a cartoonishly bad president.
 The only way a man can deny how poorly Trump has performed is to set every bit of his character currency and intellectual integrity ablaze.
 His five years in politics proves he has no discernible policy philosophy nor political principal.
 Arguing otherwise is a fool’s errand.
 So rather than having to endure another four years rationalizing this dumpster fire presidency, we should tap Joe Biden as our party leader for this cycle.
 The math says that if only one in five white men dumps Trump for Biden, Trump doesn’t have a prayer of winning re-election.
 Biden would win in a walk and we can get down to business rebuilding what president #45 has gleefully vandalized or outright destroyed.